silverbulletmd/silverbullet/website/Install.md

 And restart SilverBullet.
 You should be good to go.

 ## Installing SilverBullet with Docker
+$docker
 There is a [docker image on docker hub](https://hub.docker.com/r/zefhemel/silverbullet).
+The image comes in two flavors:

+* 64-bit Intel
+* 64-bit ARM (e.g. for Raspberry Pis and Macs)

+There is no 32-bit version of Deno, and therefore we cannot offer a 32-bit version of SilverBullet either.

-To use it, first create a volume to keep your space (markdown) files:
+To use the docker container, first create a volume to keep your space (markdown) files:

 ```shell
 docker volume create myspace